jawknee59/project4-ecommerce/README.md

 # Overview

-A banh mi restaurant API allows you to access and integrate with the database so you can register, browse through menu, leave a review, and add items to cart and favorites.
+Jaw-commerce is an e-commerce site that has electronics, jewerlery, men's clothing, women's clothing that users can browse through and shop for.

 # Technologies Used